kcp-dev/kcp/docs/content/concepts/sharding/shards.md

 shard-1   us-east-1   https://127.0.0.1:6445   ...
 ```

-Access requires the corresponding read verb on `shards.core.kcp.io` in the
+Access requires membership in the `system:kcp:admin` group; the serving
-`root` workspace (checked via SubjectAccessReview), keeping permissions in
-one well-known place while the serving path does not depend on the root
-shard.
-To reach the view through a front-proxy, add a `/services/` path
+path does not depend on the root shard.
+To reach the view through a
-mapping; any shard can be the backend.
+front-proxy, add a `/services/` path mapping; any shard can be the backend.

+The front-proxy itself discovers shards through the Admin workspace: the
+kubeconfigs given via `--shard-peer-kubeconfig` (falling back to the
+`--root-kubeconfig` server) are boot-time seeds only.
+Every shard observed
+through the view joins the failover peer set at runtime and decommissioned
+shards leave it, so with short-lived shards the discovery channel keeps
+working as long as any currently registered shard is reachable, even after
+all seeds are gone.

 `Shard` objects in the `root` workspace are protected by admission: shards
 register themselves and own their objects, so all direct writes (create,